-- 44.1.
+- 46.1.
 The Employer will grant access to professional development of 32 hours per calendar year for permanent full-time and part-time employees.
 This leave is inclusive of all training requirements.
-Prior approval of the employer must be obtained. - 44.2.
-Professional development leave will be granted at the ordinary rate and will not accumulate from one year to the next. - 44.3.
-The Employer will pay the course fees of Bupa agreed training courses for all staff. - 44.4.
-The employer acknowledges a commitment to supporting the continued safe practice of its workforce and to supporting opportunities for the development of knowledge and skills which will benefit the patient, organization effectiveness and workforce.
-The employer provides access to PDRP programmes for Unit Coordinators and Clinical Managers. - 44.5.
-Any claim for expenses including course fees or course-related expenses must be approved in advance and will be considered on a case by case basis - 44.6.
-Employees working on preparing a portfolio, obtaining or maintaining skill levels associated with the Professional Development and Recognition Programme for Senior Nurses are entitled to 2 days leave per annum in order to undertake research or study associated with meeting the PDRP requirements.

-- 44.7.
-In recognition of the importance of increasing the number of nurses completing the senior nurse PDRP, an employee who reaches this level will receive a \$3,000 allowance per annum as long as the employee maintains that level of practice.
-All levels of practice allowances will be added to the base rate of pay and be payable on all hours worked. - 44.8.
-All UCs and CMs will be able to progress within the pathway, with all UCs and CMs required to demonstrate competent level of practice.
+Prior approval of the Employer must be obtained. - 46.2.
+Professional development leave will be granted at the ordinary rate and will not accumulate from one year to the next. - 46.3.
+The Employer will pay the course fees of Employer agreed training courses for all staff. - 46.4.
+The Employer acknowledges a commitment to supporting the continued safe practice of its workforce and to supporting opportunities for the development of knowledge and skills which will benefit the patient, organisation effectiveness and workforce.
+The Employer provides access to PDRP programmes for Unit Coordinators and Clinical Managers. - 46.5.
+Any claim for course fees or course-related expenses must be approved in advance and will be considered on a case-by-case basis - 46.6.
+Employees working on preparing a portfolio, obtaining or maintaining skill levels associated with the Professional Development and Recognition Programme for Senior Nurses are entitled to 2 days leave per annum in order to undertake research or study associated with meeting the PDRP requirements. - 46.7.
+In recognition of the importance of increasing the number of nurses completing the senior nurse PDRP, an employee who reaches this level will receive a prorate \$3,000 allowance per annum if the employee maintains that level of practice. - 46.8.
+All Unit Coordinators and Clinical Managers will be able to progress within the pathway, with all Unit Coordinators and Clinical Managers required to demonstrate competent level of practice.
 Achievement of proficient and expert levels is voluntary.

-45. EDUCATION FUND
+47. EDUCATION FUND

-- 45.1.
-An Education Fund of \$10,000 will be funded by the Employer and will be available for union members only. - 45.2.
-The fund will be available for education and activities which promote leadership, employee voice and matters of agreed common interest between the unions and Bupa. - 45.3.
+- 47.1.
+An Education Fund of \$10,000 will be funded by the Employer and will be available for union members only. - 47.2.
+The fund will be available for education and activities which promote leadership, employee voice and matters of agreed common interest between the unions and the Employer.

+- 47.3.
 Union members may make an application to the fund through the union.
-The process of application will be determined by the unions. - 45.4.
+The process of application will be determined by the unions. - 47.4.
 The successful applications will then be presented to the Bupa Care Services team (NZ), Operations Director; Clinical Service Improvement Director; and People Director for final sign-off.

-46. CONFIDENTIALITY
+48. CONFIDENTIALITY

-- 46.1.
-As part of his / her normal duties, the Employees will have access to confidential information concerning the Employer. - 46.2.
+- 48.1.
+As part of their normal duties, the Employees will have access to confidential information concerning the Employer. - 48.2.
 This information may include, but is not limited to: - a. business information - b. trade secrets - c. transaction details - d. business - e.
-Employee or client records - f. other confidential information relating to the Employer, Employees or clients - 46.3.
-An Employee is not permitted to make improper use of, divulge or communicate confidential information to any person either during the term of this Agreement or at any time after the termination of this Agreement. - 46.4.
-The Employer notes that in exceptional circumstances Employees may be permitted to disclose what would otherwise be confidential information e.g. where the law permits this Protected Disclosure Act, Health & Safety in Employment Act, Health & Disability proceedings.
+Employee or client records - f. other confidential information relating to the Employer, Employees, or clients - 48.3.
+An Employee is not permitted to make improper use of, divulge or communicate confidential information to any person either during the term of this Agreement or at any time after the termination of this Agreement. - 48.4.
+The Employer notes that in exceptional circumstances Employees may be permitted to disclose what would otherwise be confidential information e.g., where the law permits this Protected Disclosures (Protection of Whistleblowers) Act 2022, Health and Safety at work Act 2015, Health & Disability proceedings. - 48.5.

-46.5.
 The parties to this Agreement agree that an Employee is best to seek advice from their Union, HR Consultant or other representative prior to making any such disclosure.

-47. OTHER EMPLOYMENT
+49. OTHER EMPLOYMENT